 Approved centres are entitled to two free visits per subject area/sector per academic year.
-If required, you can request additional moderation visits by contacting the Allocation team firstname.lastname@example.org.
+If required, you can request additional moderation visits by contacting the VQ Panel Management team at VQ.firstname.lastname@example.org.
 These are charged at the standard visit fee (see the fees list).

-Once you have made your first entries, we will allocate a visiting moderator to your centre and they will contact you to provisionally agree mutually convenient dates for their visits.
+Once you have made your first entries, we will allocate a moderator to your centre:

 We recommend arranging the first visit of the year as early as possible, especially when first approved for a qualification.
 This enables you to move forward with confidence towards final assessment and moderation.
 This is particularly important if your centre is delivering qualifications through one-year programmes.

-If you have made entries but have not been contacted by your visiting moderator, please contact us.
+If you have made entries but have not been contacted by your moderator, please contact us.

-If candidates require Cambridge Technicals results in time for university entrance or to coincide with the GCSE results release, please book your final visit by 1 June to ensure the visit is completed by 30 June.
+If candidates require Cambridge Technicals results in time for university entrance or to coincide with the A Level results release, please book your final visit by 15 May to make sure the visit is completed by 30 June.

-Visits cannot take place between 18 and 31 August.
+Visits cannot take place during the last two weeks of August.